ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/frontend.md

 ### Disabling link in the template

-There are two ways to completely prevent field edit link to be displayed in template.
+There are three ways to completely prevent field edit link to be displayed in template.

+### Template preferences

+In template preferences under Pro Settings there is switch for "Disable front-end editing?"
+When turned on, front-end editing features will be disabled in template completely.

 #### HTML Comment